mindkin/hourfleet/docs/configure-businessmodel.md

 ### Car License Limits

-Across all 'allowed' juridictions you will need to define the number of characters that are supported in its license plates.
+Across all 'allowed' jurisdictions you will need to define the number of characters that are supported in its license plates.

 > Note: Careful consideration is required in jurisdictions if you want to support custom/vanity plates, since the character limits may vary in each jurisdiction.